 Join us this spring as we celebrate The Bard with movies you might (or might not have!) known were Shakespeare adaptations.

-This movie is based on A Midsummer Night’s Dream.
+This movie is based on A Midsummer Night’s Dream..
 If you’d like to read the play before watching, stop by Riverton Library to check out a copy.
-If not, just drop in to enjoy the movie.
+If not, just drop in to enjoy the movie!

-This program is presented by library staff on June 10th from 6:30 pm to 7:30 pm.
+This program is presented by library staff on Tuesday, June 24th from 6:30 pm to 7:30 pm!